 That said, the XCover Pro looks a lot more like a modern smartphone, with the big bezels of the XCover 4S behind it.
 We’re still dealing with a reasonably compact plastic case.
 It measures 6.30 x 3.02 x 0.39 inches and has a rubbery frame around the unit to give it a firm grip.

 The back of the smartphone is also designed to prevent the device from sliding out of your hand thanks to its unique texture but make no mistake.
 It’s still plastic (not something Samsung was trying to hide).

 On the plus side, the back panel can be removed, and yes, the battery can be replaced, which is very unusual for a smartphone released last year.
 Although it doesn’t follow the windshield design, the XCover Pro still looks much more modern than the XCover 4S.

 Things move incredibly fast in the world of mobile devices.
 When the Motorola ES400 Enterprise Digital Assistant was released, it could not be used as a platform for Motorola’s smallest rugged phone devices to date.

-Instead, the candy bar-style device uses Windows Mobile 6.5.3 Pro, which is still probably the easiest way to control it with mouse remorse.
-Because using a stylus to fight against today’s finger-friendly smartphone operating systems seems to have entered a prehistoric era.
+Instead, the candy bar-style device uses Windows Mobile 6.5.3 Pro, which is probably the easiest way to control it with mouse remorse because using a stylus to fight against today’s finger-friendly smartphone operating systems seems to have entered a prehistoric era.